The-going/evlproject/content/core/_index.md

   _futex_, which is about providing an integrated - although much simpler - set of fundamental thread synchronization features.
-It is used by the EVL library to implement mutexes, condition variables, event flags and semaphores in user-space.
+It is used by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.

 - clock.
 We may find platform-specific clock devices in addition to the core ones defined by the architecture, for which ad hoc drivers